rosszurowski/hibiscss/readme.md

 ## Configuration

-Hibiscss only gives you a string of css.
-You can integrate it with your build system however, but the easiest is to spit out a static css file, like so:
+Hibiscss returns a string of css.
+You can integrate it with your build system however you'd like.
+I find the easiest is to spit out a static css file, like so:

 Make a file with your config and output it to `console.log`, like so: